 BA THINE

-The Casamance forest region is already vulnerable to the effects of global climate change, including the advance of the Sahara Desert, which is a
+The Casamance forest region is already vulnerable to the effects of global climate change, including the advance of

-from Senegal to neighboring Gambia.
-The result of this traffic is that Senegal has lost more than 1 million of trees since 2010, while operators
+the Sahara Desert, which is a main driver of Senegalese immigration to Europe.
+However deforestation has recently accelerated this trend due to the illegal sale of timber from Senegal to neighboring Gambia.
+The result of this traffic is that Senegal has lost more than 1 million of trees since 2010, while operators based in Gambia have pocketed about 140 billion FCFA by exporting this wood to China where the demand for furniture is increasing.

-All images are copyrighted and are owned by the photographer who created them.
-Under no circumstance shall these digital files, images, or text be used, copied, displayed or pulled from this site without the expressed written consent of the photographer.
+images, or text be used, copied, displayed or pulled from this site without the

 © Patricia Esteve